 2. Mix Immediately Before Loading

-Mixing immediately prior to loading the sample is an important step in ensuring the assayed sample is representative.
-(Figure 2).
+Mixing immediately before loading the sample is essential in ensuring the assayed sample is representative.

 Cells of different sizes and types will settle and aggregate at differing rates.
 Mixing the solution immediately before loading the sample increases the probability that the aliquot will be homogenous and accurately reflect the properties of the cell culture.